Steps to Become an Instructor

 Instructors who successfully complete this course will be qualified to teach participants up to the CANSail 3 & 4 Levels and have access to valuable CANSail Instructor Tools.

-Instructors who successfully complete this course will be qualified to teach participants at the CANSail 5 & 6 Level and have access to valuable CANSail Instructor Tools.
+Instructors who successfully complete this course will be qualified to teach participants up to the CANSail 5 & 6 Levels and have access to valuable CANSail Instructor Tools.

 Wet Feet is a professional development module for current Sail Canada Instructors looking to expand their instructional base.
 CANSail Wet Feet is a program for delivery specific to 5-8-year-olds.
 The curriculum, lesson plans, and teaching methods are specific to engaging this young group while inadvertently teaching them about sailing boats, water safety, and fundamental movement and balance skills in Optimist Dinghies and dockside.